zhumaniyaz17/finalexam/general/question_KZTj4.md

-Complete definition
-... - the main part of any OS that controls hardware etc.
+The main part of any OS that controls hardware.

-* Shell
+* shell
-* File
+* file
++ kernel
-* Kernel
+* process
-* Process
+* thread
-* All of the above